tantic/redmine_asap_theme/doc/choices.md

 Footer
 the mention : "Powered by Redmine © 2006-2023 Jean-Philippe Lang" => move to a dedicated popup avaiblable from menu "About" in the user menu

+Administration
+The first page is not so useful so the proposal is to access administration zone through a dropdown menu directly from the navbar.

+## My account

+Users are often confused about my account and my profile.
+The proposition is to rename My account to settings and to display it in a modal dialog box so that users don't need to change page.